 Figure 6-33 illustrates the concrete strain during the load test conducted on December 9 2011.
 It is observed that the strain variations are very small and does not add to any distress in slab panels.
 The strain data collected over a period of 9 months from August 2011 to May 2012 was analyzed for the maximum, minimum and average strain values and has been tabulated in Table 6-8.
 The variation observed in maximum and minimum strain readings over the same 9 month period is plotted in Figure 6-34 and Figure 6-35 respectively.
-It is observed from the graph in Figure 6-34 that the peak maximum strains observed in all gauges in the months of Aug - Oct 2011 and the lowest maximum strains observed in all gauges in the month of Feb 2012.
-Also, it is observed from the graph in Figure 6-35 the peak minimum strain was observed in all gauges in the months of Aug - Oct 2011 and the lowest strains are observed in all gauges in the month of Feb 2012.
+It is observed from the graph in Figure 6-34 that the peak maximum strain were observed in all gauges in the months of Aug - Oct 2011 and the lowest maximum strains observed in all gauges in the month of Feb 2012.
+Also, it is observed from the graph in Figure 6-35 the peak minimum strain was observed in all gauges in the month of Feb 2012.
 Overall, the trend observed in strain variations in each gauge for all gauges is the same.